-- 1) Candidates for City Council are requested to limit their campaign expenditures to \$28,000 for the City Council election of 2014. - 2) Any non-monetary contribution is deemed to be a campaign expenditure made by the receiving committee on the date of receipt, and it counts against the voluntary expenditure limits established by this resolution if an expenditure for equivalent goods or services would have been a campaign expenditure described in Attachment A. The amount of the expenditure shall be the fair market value of the contribution on the date of receipt. - 3) In the event that any candidate wishes to abide by the campaign contribution limit requested by the City Council, he or she may file with the City Clerk a written notice of his or her intent to limit his or her campaign expenditures to \$28,000 for the 2014 election, and such intent will be indicated in the official voter's pamphlet. - 4) The cost of printing and translating Candidate Statements shall not be counted against the voluntary expenditure cap of \$28,000. - 5) The provisions of this resolution have no force of law.
+- 1) Candidates for City Council are requested to limit their campaign expenditures to \$29,000 for the 2018 general election. - 2) Any non-monetary contribution is deemed to be a campaign expenditure made by the receiving committee on the date of receipt, and it counts against the voluntary expenditure limits established by this resolution if an expenditure for equivalent goods or services would have been a campaign expenditure described in Attachment A. The amount of the expenditure shall be the fair market value of the contribution on the date of receipt. - 3) In the event that any candidate wishes to abide by the campaign contribution limit requested by the City Council, he or she may file with the City Clerk a written notice of his or her intent to limit his or her campaign expenditures to \$29,000 for the 2018 election, and such intent will be indicated in the official voter's pamphlet by a black diamond next to his or her name. - 4) The cost of printing and translating Candidate Statements shall not be counted against the voluntary expenditure cap of \$29,000.

+5) The provisions of this resolution have no force of law.

-PASSED AND ADOPTED at a special meeting of the City Council of the City of Cupertino this 1st day of April, 2014, by the following vote:
+PASSED AND ADOPTED at a regular meeting of the City Council of the City of Cupertino this 6th day of March, 2018, by the following vote: